LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

 \end{lem} Lemma \ref{lem:SlassoError} provides the consistency of the standardized coefficients, which is necessary to establish the asymptotic normality of XDlasso.
 The rates of tuning parameters are technical devices for proofs.
-In practice, we recommend cross-validation for the tuning parameter selection.
+In practice, we recommend cross-validation to select the tuning parameter $\lambda$.